rotki/rotki/docs/installation_guide.rst

         c) When prompted for an install directory for OpenSSL, choose one that does not have spaces in it (i.e. avoid \Program Files\) as installing it in a directory with spaces will cause you numerous headaches when trying to edit the Makefile mentioned in the sqlcipher build instructions.

-        d) Verify that the OpenSSL\bin directory is on your path after installation, pysqlcipher3 will not build/install correctly if it is missing
+        d) Verify that the ``<OpenSSL Install Dir>\bin`` directory is on your path after installation, pysqlcipher3 will not build/install correctly if it is missing

 2. As no pre-compiled Windows binaries and dlls are readily available for sqlcipher, you will need to build it from source. `Here <https://github.com/sqlitebrowser/sqlitebrowser/wiki/Win64-setup-%E2%80%94-Compiling-SQLCipher>`__ is a good guide on how to compile SQLCipher for Windows.